 Driving directions via Google Maps can be found here.

 Parking will be available in the west parking lot along Community Drive, which is accessible from Highway Q as you enter town.
 You will also be able to park in the Main lot in front of the high school.
+There will be event parking signs to help guide you.

 The lot between the High School and Middle School will not be available, as this will be used for the transition area.
+The Waunakee library parking lot is not open for triathlon parking.

 There will be a drop-off zone located on South Street so you can drop off your child’s bike and other transition area items.
 Please use this for loading/unloading only and then park in one of the two specified lots.